gvanrossum/gvanrossum.github.io/essays/formal.md

 The task of this stage is to assign each identifier a scope.

-A _scope_ is either a comprehension, a function (which could be a lambda), a class, or a "toplevel" scope (module or `exec` or `eval`).
+A _scope_ is either a comprehension, a lambda, a function, a class, or a _toplevel scope_.

+Toplevel scopes are for modules and for `exec` and `eval`.
+For each invocation of the compiler there is a single toplevel scope.

+Scopes are closely related to _namespaces_, but while namespaces are a run-time concept, scopes are a compile-time concept.
+For example, a function may be called (or defined!) multiple times, and for each call a new namespace is created for the local variables.
+But a function has a single scope, in which all its locals are defined.

+Scopes may be lexically nested in each other, except for the toplevel scope, which is never nested in another scope
+(but may contain other scopes nested inside it).
+Note that the grammar restricts some nesting
+(e.g. a class definition cannot occur inside a lambda).

+#### Scope assignment

-Each occurrence of an identifier is assigned a scope by analyzing all code that _defines_ identifiers
-(e.g. arguments, assignments, imports, class/function definitions,
+Each occurrence of an identifier is assigned to a scope by analyzing all code that potentially _defines_ identifiers (e.g., assignments, class/function definitions, and more), plus syntax that _modifies_ identifier scope
-for-loops, and more),
-plus syntax that _modifies_ identifier scope (i.e., `global` and `nonlocal`).
+(i.e., `global` and `nonlocal`).
-It disregards dead-code analysis, so that e.g. `if False: x = 1` still counts as defining `x`.
+Scope analysis must ignore dead-code analysis (if any), so that e.g. `if False: x = 1` still counts as defining `x`.

-Scopes can be either dynamic or static.
-For example, functions scopes are static, but class and global scopes are dynamic.
-The key difference between dynamic and static scopes is that if an identifier searched for in a static scope is not found, it is considered "unset" (which is a failure), while if an identifier is searched for in a dynamic scope, if it is not found the search continues in the next linked scope.

-Scopes are linked by the semantic analysis.
-This linkage is always static (it happens during AST analysis), and the linked scopes form a DAG.
-The linkage is a bit complicated because when functions nest, identifiers defined in outer functions are visible in inner functions (unless overridden), while identifiers defined in classes are only visible in that class scope.
-(Scopes are unrelated to attribute namespaces.)
+The _syntactic scope_ of an identifier as the nearest enclosing grammar element that qualifies as a scope
+(i.e., toplevel, class, function, lambda, or comprehension).

+The _lexical scope_ of an identifier
+is usually the same as its syntactic scope, with the following exceptions, which belong to the next outer scope:

+- The class name in a class definition
+- The function name in a function definition
+- The base classes and keyword parameters in a class definition (e.g., `base, flag=1` in `class C(base, flag=1): ...`)
+- Default values and annotations in functions and lambdas
+- The rightmost iterable in a comprehension
+  (e.g., `BAR` in `[x+y for x in FOO for y in BAR]`) and a condition following it, if any
+- Walrus targets in comprehensions

+[TODO, HIRO]

+#### Name lookup algorithm

+[TODO]

 ### Code generation